Masterbonk/Visualisation-of-algortihm-BCS-/README.md

 add the library to your libraries in your IDE.

 We recommend using Intellej, which is what IDE this software has been programmed in.

+## how to run the program
+Run Main
+A pop up will show up.
+This is the program for whihc the user can interact with.

+more details to come